Soren Hanson House

 The Soren Hanson House, a Queen Anne-style house at 166 W. Main St. in Hyrum, Utah, was built in 1905–07.
 It was listed on the National Register of Historic Places in 1982.

 It is a two-and-a-half-story "castle" which was, until 1980 at least, the largest private residence in the city of Hyrum.
-It was the home of Hyrum-born Soren Hanson, a businessman and mayor of Hyrum in the early Twentieth century, who at one time was "the largest dealer in eggs in the Intermountain West."
+It was the home of Hyrum-born Soren Hanson, a businessman and mayor of Hyrum in the early 20th century, who at one time was "the largest dealer in eggs in the Intermountain West."